-1. Specifies that the source package is granted the right to reference the elements of the access target packa g e 2.
-A kind of access that specifies that the public contents of the target package enter the
+1. Specifies that the source package is granted the right to reference the elements of the target access package 2.
+A kind of access that specifies that the public contents of the target package enter the flat import namespace of the source, as if they had been declared in the source

 You'll use access and import when you want to model the relationships among packages.
 Between two peer packages, the elements in one cannot reference the elements in the other unless there's an explicit access or import dependency.
-For example, suppose a target package T contains the class C. If you specify an access dependency from Sto T, then the elements of S can reference C, using the fully qualified name T::C. If you specify an import dependency from S to T, then the elements of S can reference C using just its simple name.
+For example, suppose a target package T contains the class

+C. If you specify an access dependency from Sto T, then the elements of S can reference C, using the fully qualified name T::C. If you specify an import dependency from S to T, then the elements of S can reference C using just its simple name.

-1. extend Spe ifies that the target use case extends the behavior of the source t the source use case explicitly incorporates the behavior of another include use on specified by the source
+1. extend Specifies that the target use case extends the behavior of the source 2.
+Specifies that the source use case explicitly incorporates the behavior of another use case at a include location specified by the source